 Further information about Ravi is available at the following links.

 |Facebook | LinkedIn | ResearchGate | Google Scholar | UQ Researchers | Publons |

 Ravi's current research focuses on modelling consumer decision making in relation to different types of brands (e.g. manufacturers, retailers, nonprofits and countries).
 He is also interested in understanding how marketing communications (e.g. advertising, celebrity endorsement, sponsorship) can shape consumer attitudes and brand perceptions.

-Ravi's research papers have been read or their full-text downloaded more than 153,000 times as of January 2017.
+Ravi's research papers have been read or their full-text downloaded more than 162,000 times since 2006.
 His research on sponsorship, brand equity, brand innovativeness, country-of-origin effects, celebrity endorsement, country branding and retailer branding has been published in scholarly international journals including:

 | Journal of the Academy of Marketing Science | Journal of Business Research | International Business Review | Journal of International Business Studies | European Journal of Marketing | Journal of Retailing and Consumer Services | Journal of Marketing Education |

 Ravi was the lead Chief Investigator of an Australian Research Council Linkage project (2009 - 2012) (with Bettina Cornwell), supported by the Australian Red Cross Blood Service.
 Major outcomes of this research so far include a new method for mapping consumer brand association networks and a model for explaining communication portfolios effects on the image and equity of non-profit brands.

 Ravi's research has also attracted several internal competitive grants from the University of New England and University of Queensland.

 As of 2017, Ravi teaches courses in quantitative research methods and applied statistics for honours and PhD students, and market research for postgraduate students.